-Gas prices are continuing to skyrocket to unimaginable amounts, which makes investing in a new bicycle and walking look like the best ways to save a buck.
-Human energy is certainly cheaper and healthier for us and the environment, but for people living in the fast lane, these options won’t cut it with the long distances and the commute to and from work—especially when bicycles and work attire aren’t exactly friends.
+Gas prices are continuing to skyrocket to unimaginable heights, which makes investing in a new bicycle and walking, look like the best ways to save a buck.
+Human energy is certainly cheaper and healthier for us and the environment, but for people living in the fast lane, these options won’t cut it with the long distances, and the commute to and from work—especially when bicycles and work attire aren’t exactly friends.
 Luckily, there are other ways to conquer this money-hungry beast while continuing to stay comfortably behind the wheel.

 When commuting, it helps to leave before the peak traffic hours to prevent you from spending a lot of time idling on the highway.
 If you have more than one vehicle, it’s also better to drive the most fuel efficient one.
 The same goes for traveling.
 Instead of taking a bigger car, a roof rack is an efficient way to bring everything you need.
 And while not driving a huge gas-guzzling vehicle is the most obvious, the most effective way to save money on gas, no matter what car you drive, is by going slower.

 These days everyone’s in a hurry trying to get home as soon as possible after a long day, but driving slower is both safer and cheaper.
 Instead if driving aggressively, try using cruise control, because driving crazy doesn’t usually get you anywhere any faster, and when you constantly accelerate and brake, you use more gas.
 Plus, what’s the point in trying to get home a little earlier, if the consequences could mean a ticket or an accident?
 Driving slower also means slowing faster, whether you are going 70 mph or 60 mph makes a big difference when you suddenly need to slow down or stop when on the highway.